openedx/edx-documentation/en_us/shared/set_up_course/course_prerequisites.rst

 .. image:: ../../../shared/images/EntEx_LandingPage.png
   :width: 500
-  :alt: The Course Updates & News page with the Entrance Exam tab circled on the left.
+  :alt: The Course Updates & News page with the Entrance Exam tab indicated.

 After learners pass the exam, they can access all released materials in your course.